practicalli/clojure/modifying-data-structures/lists.md

 ;; and we get the result we want list-two

-;; we can also assing the original name we used for the list to the new list (def list-one (cons 4 list-one))
+;; we can also pass the original name we used for the list to the new list (def list-one (cons 4 list-one))

 ;; If we re-evaluate the definition above, then each time we will get an extra